-ad 189-

 On January 1st, 1817, President James Madison issued a proclamation suspending certain building regulations in Washington, DC.
 Learn more about this piece of old history here!

-Discover the history of Blodgett's Hotel in Washington, DC, from its founding in 1793 to its destruction in 1836.
-Learn about the building's role in the lottery, the US Theater, and the US Post Office.
-Plus, check out Virtual Architecture Archaeology.
+Learn about the fascinating history of Blodgett's Hotel in Washington, D.C., from its beginnings in 1793 to its destruction by fire in 1836.
+Plus, check out the awesome work of local architectural historian Stephen Hansen.

 Take a trip back in time with this rare painting of the Capitol Building from the early 19th century.
 Get a glimpse of the Capitol as it looked more than 200 years ago.
 Source: Library of Congress.